hashicorp/terraform-website/content/source/docs/cloud/users-teams-organizations/organizations.html.md

 # Organizations

-Organizations are a shared space for [teams][] to collaborate on workspaces in Terraform Enterprise (TFE).
+Organizations are a shared space for [teams][] to collaborate on workspaces in Terraform Cloud.

 -> **API:** See the [Organizations API](../api/organizations.html). <br/>
 **Terraform:** See the `tfe` provider's [`tfe_organization` resource](/docs/providers/tfe/r/organization.html).